Martin Heidegger

 Biography

 German philosopher whose Being and Time (1927) transformed twentieth-century thought.
 Studied under Husserl but radically departed, arguing the fundamental question is about Being itself.
 His analysis of Dasein emphasized thrownness, being-toward-death, and how everyday life covers over deeper questions.
-His involvement with National Socialism remains a permanent stain—a tension anyone drawing on his work must hold honestly.
+He joined the Nazi party in May 1933, spent a year as rector of Freiburg under the new regime, and remained a member until 1945 without ever publicly repudiating it.
+Publication of the Black Notebooks from 2014 reopened the question by putting antisemitic passages inside the philosophical work rather than alongside it.
+Anyone drawing on Heidegger has to hold that honestly.

 Key Ideas